walles/catiplicator/README.md

 ## TODO

-* Start keyboard automatically in the Game Activity
-* Move text up when keyboard appears
+* Accept result when enough digits typed, no need for pressing Return
+* Add sound effects to all interactions
+* Consider adding a music score, auto-generated from the Internet?
-* Add skip button to Game Activity
+* Add skip button to Game Activity (counts as failing the question)

 ### DONE